bmw-ece-ntust/internship/Paper reviews/Precise-Positioning-System.md

 To evaluate the user experience, **latency** is used as a metric to **measures the delay** in data transmission.

+# Concept
-# Triangulation Concept & Cellular Network-based Positioning Systems
+## Triangulation Concept & Cellular Network-based Positioning Systems
 Positioning systems are used to determine the **real-world positions of users**.
 The proposed method (cellular network-based positioning systems) uses 3 base stations (BSs) to calculate the position of a user through **triangulation**.
 For example, there are 3 target users with the position $(x_a,y_a)$ , $(x_b,y_b)$ , and$(x_c,y_c)$ .
 Then the distances from the target user to all BSs can be found with these formulas:

 $d_a = \sqrt{(x_a - x_t)^2 + (y_a - y_t)^2}$